-Once you insert your shapes on a slide, you may realize that it's not the perfect size.
+Once you insert shapes on a slide, you may realize that it's not the perfect size.
 Do you want it larger, or a wee bit smaller?
-However you want your shapes resized, it's easy to make the size change in a jiffy, right inside PowerPoint 2013 for Windows.
-Like most Microsoft Office programs, PowerPoint follows the concept of selection, then action—so the first thing you need to do for a shape that you want resized is to select it!
+However you want your shapes resized, it's easy to make the size change in a jiffy, right inside PowerPoint 2016 for Windows.
+Like most Microsoft Office programs, PowerPoint follows the concept of selection, then action—so the first thing you need to do to a shape that you want to be resized is to select it!
 Any shape that is selected shows several handles, as shown in both the shapes you see in Figure 1.

 Figure 1: Shapes have several handles

-Look closely at Figure 1, and you'll find that the selected shape has several handles.
-These are:
+Look closely at Figure 1, and you'll find that any selected shape has several handles.

-- Four white handles on the corners; these are square.
+- Four white handles on the corners; these are round.

-- Four white handles on the sides; these are square too.
+- Four white handles on the sides; these are round too.

-- One or more yellow square handle; these square handles do not appear on all shapes.
-If you look at Figure 1 above, you will notice that the shape on the left has no yellow square but the one on the right does.
-To learn more see our Manipulating Shapes by Dragging Yellow Squares in PowerPoint 2013 tutorial.
+- One or more yellow round handle; these round handles do not appear on all shapes.
+If you look at Figure 1 above, you will notice that the shape on the left has no yellow handle but the one on the right does.
+To learn more, see our Manipulating Shapes by Dragging Yellow Handles in PowerPoint 2016 tutorial.